DOS Days

 Sockets 1 and 2 were never formally released, so starting with Socket 3, these were for Intel 80486DX / 486SX / 486 Overdrive / 486DX2 / 486DX4, AMD 5x86, and Cyrix 5x86 CPUs.

-It was created because Intel dropped the voltage of their CPUs from 5V down to 3.3V.
-Socket 3 permitted the new 3.3V CPUs - these new CPUs wouldn't fit into an older 5V socket due the rearrangement of the pin layout.
+Socket 3 was created because Intel dropped the voltage of their CPUs from 5V down to 3.3V.
+Socket 3 permitted the new 3.3V CPUs - these new CPUs were designed to deliberately *not* fit into an older 5V socket due the rearrangement of the pin layout.
 Socket 3 has 237 pins and takes PPGA (Plastic Pin Grid Array) chips.

 Socket 3 motherboards usually support both 5V and 3.3V CPUs ranging in speed from 25 MHz up to 50 MHz.
-During the Socket 3 era, heatsinks and fans (HSF) started to become necessary on top of some of the faster CPUs to prevent overheating.
+During the Socket 3 era, CPU heatsinks and fans (often abbreviated to "HSF") started to become necessary with some of the faster CPUs to prevent overheating.
+These days I always fit a heatsink and/or fan to 486s if the clock speed is 50 MHz or higher.

 A PC Chips M919 Socket 3 motherboard from 1993